About Ruthie Moss L.Ac

 I pick my doctors based on my relationship with them.
 I look for doctors that listen to my observations and don’t dismiss my experience.
 I trust doctors that base their diagnosis on sufficient objective information and that are willing to ‘think out of the box’.
 Likewise, I try and listen to my patients, hear their unique experience and trust their intuition and judgment.
 I base my diagnoses and treatment plans on sufficient objective physical findings.
 If needed, I research treatment strategies, and consult with colleges to maximize the effectiveness of my treatments.

-My investigative mind enjoys challenges.
 Do you have an unresolved issue I can help you with?
-I invite you to come by, meet me and share your story
+I invite you to come by, meet me and share your story.